Physical Therapy Orthopaedic Residency (Minnesota)

 - Teaching responsibilities

-- Planned didactic and laboratory course work designed to provide a theoretical basis for advanced clinical practice
+- Planned didactic and laboratory course work designed to provide a basis for advanced clinical practice

 - Support the mission, vision and values of Mayo Clinic to inspire hope and contribute to optimal patient health and well-being by providing the best care to every patient through integrated clinical practice, education and research

-- Promote Mayo Clinic's reputation as an industry leader of excellence in clinical practice and become a nationally recognized provider for post-professional clinical training within the area of orthopedic physical therapy
+- Promote Mayo Clinic's reputation as an industry leader of excellence in clinical practice and become a nationally recognized provider for post-professional clinical training within the area of orthopaedic physical therapy

 - Prepare residents to be highly skilled critical thinkers who embrace lifelong learning and are grounded in the principles of evidence-based practice

-- Develop skilled orthopedic physical therapy practitioners who are able to provide an unparalleled patient experience at Mayo Clinic as the most trusted partner for health care
+- Develop skilled orthopaedic physical therapy practitioners who are able to provide an unparalleled patient experience at Mayo Clinic, the most trusted partner in health care

-- Provide an avenue for physical therapists to achieve board certification in orthopedics through the American Board of Physical Therapy Specialties (ABPTS)
+- Provide an avenue for physical therapists to achieve board certification in orthopaedics through the American Board of Physical Therapy Specialties (ABPTS)

-The Physical Therapy Residency in Orthopedics offered by Mayo School of Health Sciences in Minnesota is seeking credentialing from the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) council of the American Physical Therapy Association (APTA).
+The Physical Therapy Orthopaedic Residency offered by Mayo School of Health Sciences in Rochester, Minnesota, is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) council of the American Physical Therapy Association (APTA).

 This Mayo Clinic site is among the largest, most advanced medical centers in the world.